-Learning outcomes are statements that articulate what successful students will have achieved as the result of learning.
-These are threshold statements of achievement.
-The learning outcomes broadly fall into four categories:
+Learning outcomes are statements on what successful students have achieved as the result of learning.
+These are threshold statements of achievement the learning outcomes broadly fall into four categories:

-- Knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP).

-Key transferable skills that you will be expected to have gained on successful completion of the course.
+- The overall knowledge and understanding you will gain from your course (KU). - Graduate attributes are characteristics that you will have developed during the duration of your course (GA). - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
 (KTS)

-Level 4 learning outcomes
+Level 4 course learning outcomes: